 It is simple.
 The human brain is complex and is capable of recognizing behavioral patterns.
 It is lazy too.
 Once, it is capable of understanding what you would like to do the most in a particular environment it will act in the same manner.
 That is why when you develop a habit of something, for example, eating sweets whenever possible, you can’t just get over with the habit at once.

 Your brain is conditioned to behave like that and it won’t work hard to do otherwise.
 Unless you train your mind to strain itself to exercise control and behave differently, it loves to be in autopilot mode for most of the activities.

 Surprisingly retraining or reconditioning is not at all a big deal.

 You can ask yourself 4 basic questions every morning and keep on asking them until you are able to enable yourself to gain control of your brain.
 You may ask yourself these four questions when you face indecision or a challenge or a problem.

 Here Are 4 Questions To Ask Yourself Every Morning To Get Control Of Your Mind

 Ann Hermann-Nehdi, CEO of Herrman International and guest speaker at multiple TED conferences, calls this the “payoff” question because we are programming at the conscious level why do we do something.

 For example, often people decide to “exercise more”, but that is not very clear unless you have outlined a concrete reason why you want to exercise more.
 Do you do that to improve your appearance or lower cholesterol levels or there is a desire to be a role model as a fit and healthy person?

 Whenever you find a desire for doing something which poses a challenge to you, it is important that you ask why exactly you want to do it.
-It is significant that you provide the substantive rationale for any challenge/decision/problem.
+It is significant that you provide a substantive rationale for any challenge/decision/problem.
 Your mind would want to put off these questions because it’s lazy and prone to act in pre-conditioned manners.
-But, if you do you are more likely to completing the tasks.
+But, if you do you are more likely to complete the tasks.